timothystone/soap-client/README.md

 **Question**

 The Spring Initializr provides an annotated `@SpringBootApplication` with a `main()` method.
-There are likely advantages to this class that are not detailed in the Section.
+There are likely advantages to this class not detailed in the Section.

 ## Lesson 100 — Flow, and the Service Provide Mechanism